Netherlands

 Object exemption for permanent establishments

-An object exemption exists for foreign permanent establishments of companies based in the Netherlands.
-As a result the profits and losses of a foreign permanent establishment do not affect the Dutch tax basis.
 Final losses of foreign permanent establishments that remain upon cessation (termination) can however still be deducted.
 The object exemption does not apply to profits from so-called passive permanent establishments in low-taxation countries and to passive income of permanent establishments qualifying as CFCs.

 Fiscal unity

-If the parent company owns at least 95% of the shares of a subsidiary, the companies can submit a joint application for fiscal unity to the tax authorities, whereby the companies will be viewed as a single entity for corporate income tax purposes.
+If the parent company owns at least 95% of the shares of a subsidiary, the companies can submit a joint application for fiscal unity to the tax authorities, whereby the companies will be treated as a single entity for corporate income tax purposes.
 The 95% shareholding should represent 95% or more of the voting rights and at least a 95% entitlement to the subsidiary’s capital.
 The subsidiary is thereby effectively absorbed by the parent company.
 One of the most important advantages of fiscal unity and its tax consolidation of companies, is the fact that the losses of one company can be set off against the profits of another company in the same group.
 The companies are thereby also entitled to supply goods and/or services to one another without fiscal consequences, and they are also entitled to transfer assets from one company to another.

 Fiscal unity is only permissible where all of the companies concerned are effectively established in the Netherlands.